BedrockPlus/launcher/README.md

 # Bedrock+ Launcher
-An open source Minecraft Bedrock Edition Launcher made with Tauri + Svelte that automatically comes with the Bedrock+ DLL for quick and easy injection.
+An open source Minecraft Bedrock Edition Launcher made with Tauri + Svelte (with a c++ backend for good measure) that automatically comes with the Bedrock+ DLL for quick and easy injection.

 ## Contributions
 If you want to contribute to the launcher interface or backend, make a fork of this repository.
 Then make edits as you please, and **PLEASE CHECK THEM FOR BUGS**.
 When your edit is ready make a pull request to the main repo and wait for it to be approved or declined.